Staff-Alerts/project/updates/week4.md

 * Polly and Simon have also been creating the materials need for user testing next week
 * We had a good conversation with Chris, one of our SMEs, about how the service could be used in the future and the needs as BCIM Service Owner

-## What we’re planning for ​next week
+## What we’re planning for next week

 * User testing - we aim to use the first iteration services that are hosted on PaaS.
 If we cant use them, then we can fall back on our wireframe designs
 * We will take feedback we get from user testing back into our designs and development for for the next iterations